 A good knowledge of lab safety is essential for our students to carry out practical work in the laboratory.
 Students love completing practical work and can learn a great deal from hands on activities.
 It's an effective way to teach the principle of scientific inquiry, develop student skills in measurement and observation, and to motivate and engage students, but safety must always come first.
 A good first step is ensuring that any practical activities are properly and thoroughly risk-assessed by the educator before the activity takes place.
 Educators should do the experiment or demonstration first before the lesson to understand any risks.
 Seek advice from colleagues; if they have done a similar practical before they will be aware of any points of potential danger.

-When practicing the practical work, make a list of any equipment or activities that could be potentially dangerous and start to think about how you can make it safer for your students.
+When doing the practical work, make a list of any equipment or activities that could be potentially dangerous and start to think about how you can make it safer for your students.
 There are a number of strategies and pieces of equipment that can be used to reduce potential harm to students.
 If there aren’t any strategies that can sufficiently reduce this risk, then you shouldn’t allow students to complete the activity.
 Alternatively, lead the practical as a demonstration, use a computer simulation, or use a video.
 Here are some strategies and ideas you can use for students to take more of an active role in managing their safety and the safety of others both inside and outside the lab.
 It is important to get students used to be good, careful, safe scientists even before they enter the lab.
 Students should never enter a lab without a member of staff present.
 Students should be aware of themselves and each other at all times.
 The best way to do this is to introduce lab safety in fun and engaging ways!

 A good place to start with lab safety is with a set of lab rules.
 These rules will be different from lab to lab, but there are a few rules that are universal.
 Often these lab rules are covered at the beginning of the school year, and then either forgotten or not properly understood by students.